 More cookie recipes

 Can't get enough cookies?
 You are in good company!
-Try some of my favorite recipes:
+Try some of my favorite recipes.
+By the way, have you seen my handy list of cookie recipes with chocolate chips?

 - 1 ⅓ cups all-purpose flour, spooned and leveled